Partial Time-In ToolKit Bundle

 When used along with PeaceMakers, the Partial Time-In ToolKit Bundle will give you everything you need to create a calming space for children ages 3-9+ for use in homes, classrooms, daycare centers, therapy settings and more.

-But for a limited time you can still pre-order a complete or partial Time-In Toolkit and receive it along with our (cherished) Kickstarter Backers by December, 2017.
+For a limited time you can pre-order a complete or partial Time-In Toolkit and receive it along with our (cherished) Kickstarter Backers by early December, 2017.
 This bundle comes with all 9 components of the ToolKit EXCEPT PeaceMakers (which, we already established, your awesome-self already owns!).

-(And if you miss this pre-order sale, our next shipment will deliver in January, 2018.)
+(And if you miss this pre-order sale, our next shipment will deliver by mid January, 2018.)